kubernetes-sigs/kubespray/contrib/offline/README.md

 (2) Deploy local container registry and register the container images to the registry.

-Step(1) should be done online site as a preparation, then we bring the gotten images to the target offline environment.
+Step(1) should be done online site as a preparation, then we bring the gotten images to the target offline environment. if images are from a private registry, you need to set `PRIVATE_REGISTRY` environment variable.
 Then we will run step(2) for registering the images to local registry.

 Step(1) can be operated with: